Inflaton fragmentation in E-models of cosmological $\alpha$-attractors: Introduction

-The formation of such quasi-stable lumps can give an impact on the cosmology after inflation.
-For instance, the reheating process is altered, since the inflaton energy is transferred to the light particles through the decay of the I-balls, which may affect the cosmological scenarios such as baryogenesis, gravitino production and so on.
-The number of $e$-foldings at CMB pivot scale $N_*$ is also changed, since it is related to the reheating temperature.
-This change depends on the inflationary models, and may resolve the degeneracy of the inflationary observables.
+The fragmentation of the inflaton field into such quasi-stable lumps can have an impact on the cosmology after inflation.
+There have been a lot of studies about the case the inflaton forms the I-ball rather than oscillates coherently \cite{McDonald:2001iv}.
+For instance, the I-ball formation alters the reheating process because the inflaton energy is transferred to the light particles through the decay of the I-balls.
+Therefore, the reheating temperature would be different from the perturbative one.
+The number of $e$-foldings at CMB pivot scale, $N_*$, is also changed, since it is related to the reheating temperature.
+The production of the gravitational waves due to the I-ball formation is also discussed~\cite{Antusch:2016con,Liu:2017hua}.